codes.benchmark package

 Parameters:

-• errors (np.ndarray) – Errors array of shape [N_metrics, n_timesteps].
+• errors (np.ndarray) – Errors [N_metrics, n_timesteps].

-• metrics (np.ndarray) – Metrics array of shape [N_metrics].
+• metrics (np.ndarray) – Metrics [N_metrics].

-• mode (str) – The mode of evaluation (‘interpolation’, ‘extrapolation’, ‘sparse’, ‘batchsize’).
+• mode (str) – One of ‘interpolation’, ‘extrapolation’, ‘sparse’, ‘batchsize’.

 Return type: